openkim/kliff/docs/source/installation.rst

 Optional
 ========

-**kliff** takes advantage of PyTorch_ to build neural network models and conduct the training.
+KLIFF takes advantage of PyTorch_ to build neural network models and conduct the training.
 So if you want to train neural network potentials, PyTorch_ needs to be installed.
 Please follow the instructions given on the official PyTorch_ website to install it.